 The aim was to kick off a new era of collaboration among these groups and assure that the actual users of these products (us patients!) are central to the design process.

-In 2012, in order to involve even more vocal e-Patients, we hosted the DiabetesMine Patient Voices Contest.
+In 2012, in order to involve even more vocal e-Patients, we hosted our first-ever DiabetesMine Patient Voices Contest.